Calvin Klein's Fall Campaign Features These Celebrities' Adorable Love Confessions

 Kate Moss says the purpose of love is "diamonds."
 Margot Robbie calls love "painful" and "terrifying."

-Cameron Dallas says he flirts without realising it.
+Cameron Dallas says he flirts without realizing it.
 And Frank Ocean gets pretty deep, though we're not quite sure what he's trying to say.

 And rather than being all about fashion, the campaign is about a topic we all can relate to: love.
 The rollout includes videos of each model discussing romance, according to Fashionista.